sedaikin/seenit/README.md

 # Seen it?
-# App fot tracking series and movies
+App for tracking series and movies